rstraub/rstraub.github.io/_drafts/cupcake-kata.md

 ## Wrapping Up 📝

-The Cupcake code kata is a simple exercise to flex your Design Patterns muscles, especially the Composite and Decorator.
+The Cupcake code kata is a simple exercise to flex your Design Patterns muscles, especially the *Composite* and *Decorator*.

-Besides being fun to solve, this Kata can be a great tool to teach junior coders about Design Patterns, and their value in a hands-on way.
+Besides being fun to solve, this code kata can be a great tool to teach junior coders about Design Patterns, and their value in a hands-on way.

 Have a few minutes to spare in your day?
 Why not give the [Cupcake kata](https://codingdojo.org/kata/cupcake/) a shot yourself!

-_How would/did you solve this Code Kata?
+_How would you solve this code kata?
 Share your solution in the comments below._